01-edu/public/subjects/FifthAndSkip/README.md

-# FifthAndSkip
+# fifthandskip

 ### Instructions

-Write a function `FifthAndSkip()` that takes a string and returns another one with words of 5 characters and skips the next character followed by newline `\n`.
+Write a function `FifthAndSkip()` that takes a `string` and returns another `string`.
+The function separates every five characters of the `string` with a space and removes the sixth one.

 - If there is a space in the middle of a word it should ignore it and get the first character until getting to a length of 5.
-- If the string less than 5 characters returns "Invalid Output\n"
+- If the `string` is less than 5 characters returns "Invalid Output\n".

 ### Expected function

 ```go
 func FifthAndSkip(str string) string {

 }
 ```